ANekhai/AdequateSolver/README.md

-# BPGraph
+# AdequateSolver
-A class to handle breakpoint graphs in Java.
-Can read GRIMM formatted genome files and can store them as genome graphs and Multiple Breakpoint Graphs (requires Google Guava).
-Now also contains a fork of DCJStream (which is in turn a fork of ASMedian) to solve the Genome Median Problem exactly.
-This functionality is a work in progress and being tweaked.
+This project contains code to solve the GGHP and GAP with adequate subgraphs (still a WIP).
+Includes a class to handle breakpoint graphs in Java which can read GRIMM formatted genome files and can store them as genome graphs and Multiple Breakpoint Graphs (using google guava).
+Also contains a fork of DCJStream reimplemented with the modified breakpoint graphs to solve the GMP exactly (complete functionality with linear genomes is a WIP).